The importance of food in Hindu Worship

 At the highest level food is the universal matter and energy.
 It represents Nature, all the materiality, phenomena and the tattvas (finite realities) from which the whole diversity manifests.
 Food is the object as well as the subject of sacrifice.
 It is the means to creation as well as procreation.
 Existence is not possible without food.
 The world itself is considered the food of Kala, the lord of the mortal world.
 Hence, he is also known as the devourer.
 He eats everything.
 Since the whole material existence is considered the gross body of Brahman, everything in it is worthy as a sacrificial material.

 Breath plays an important role in the movement, digestion and transformation of food in the body as well as in the macrocosm.
-Through austerity and breath control, food transforms into heat (tapas) and vigor (ojas) in the body (tapas), into mental brilliance (medhas) in the mind, and semen (retas) in the sexual organs.
+Through austerity and breath control, food transforms into heat (tapas) and vigor (ojas) in the body (tapas), into mental brilliance (medhas) in the mind, and retas (seed) in the male sexual organ.

 Wrong food or foods with the predominance of rajas or tamas cause sickness and inertia or strengthen demonic qualities, whereas light foods with the predominance of sattva improve health and strengthen divine nature.
 Food is also a healer and purifier.
 Hence, diet is considered an important aspect of healing in the Ayurveda.
 The symbolism of food is depicted in the following image.